What is the AGEhIV Cohort Study?

 What is the AGEhIV neurological sub study?

-In addition to the AGEhIV cohort study, 103 HIV-positive participants from the AMC and 78 HIV-negative participants from the GGD are participating in the neurological sub study.
-This sub study aims to study the relationship between HIV and aging of the brain and eyes.
-This study consists of four parts: an extensive neuropsychological assessment to measure cognitive function, an MRI-scan of the brain, a lumbar puncture to collect cerebrospinal fluid and an eye examination.
+In addition to the AGEhIV cohort study, 103 HIV-positive participants from the AMC and 78 HIV-negative participants from the GGD have participated in the neurological sub study.
+This sub study aimed to study the relationship between HIV and aging of the brain and eyes.
+This study consisted of four parts: an extensive neuropsychological assessment to measure cognitive function, an MRI-scan of the brain, a lumbar puncture to collect cerebrospinal fluid and an eye examination.
+This sub study has currently been completed.